NASTaR: NovaSAR Automated Ship Target Recognition Dataset: The Dataset

 NovaSAR was launched in 2018 and aims to demonstrate the potential of low-cost, miniature SAR satellites for maritime monitoring and land use applications.
 It is an S-band (3.2 GHz) satellite producing medium resolution (6-30m) images.
 To construct \datasetname{}, 624 NovaSAR images captured over the North sea and the Danish straits between November 2023 and June 2024 were used.
 The images were acquired in Stripmap mode with 6m resolution and are ground-range detected (GRD).
 The temporal and spatial distribution of ship presence during this period is illustrated in Fig.~\ref{fig:geomap}.

-Coupling the image with ground truth AIS data is a key element of \datasetname{}.
-The NovaSAR satellite carries its own AIS instrument, meant to provide complementary ship tracking data for maritime monitoring applications.
-Here, however, we have opted to correlate the ships in the SAR images with AIS data provided by the Danish Maritime Authority \cite{DMA_AIS_Data} as their ground-based AIS transponders covering our area of interest are more accurate and capable of reliably capturing signals from dense ship populations.
-The AIS samples were filtered to the same geographical zone as the corresponding SAR scene and within a 5-minute time window around the acquisition time.
-In addition to the ship’s location and timestamp, the AIS dataset includes information such as speed over ground (SOG), heading angle, and vessel type and dimensions.
+To generate ship‑type ground truth, ships in the NovaSAR images were matched with AIS data from the Danish Maritime Authority \cite{DMA_AIS_Data}, whose ground‑based receivers provide accurate coverage in the study area.
+AIS samples were filtered to the same geographic region and to a 100‑second window around each SAR acquisition.
+We also assessed AIS–SAR matching uncertainty due to reporting delays, vessel motion, and geolocation error; as shown in Supplementary Material S4, the combined uncertainty remains well within the patch size, and ambiguous multi‑vessel cases were removed.
+Alongside position and timestamp, the AIS data provide attributes such as speed over ground (SOG), heading, vessel type, and dimensions.

-Each ship patch sample is generated by mapping the latitude and longitude from the AIS data to the corresponding location in the NovaSAR image.
-The patches are sized at 512×512 pixels, equivalent to 1280×1280 m² on the ground.
-Initially, 3415 ship patches were extracted.
-To classify these patches as either inshore or offshore, the distance from the ship’s location to the nearest landmass was calculated using Natural Earth maps \cite{Natural_Earth_vec}.
-A threshold of 500 meters was used to distinguish between inshore and offshore patches, resulting in 1960 inshore and 1455 offshore patches.
-The calculated distance to shore per sample is provided so as to enable users to define custom inshore/offshore splits as needed.
+Ship patches were generated by mapping AIS positions to the corresponding image coordinates, producing 512×512‑pixel (1280×1280 m²) crops.
+An initial 3415 patches were extracted.
+To separate inshore and offshore samples, the distance to the nearest landmass was computed using Natural Earth maps \cite{Natural_Earth_vec}; applying a 500‑m threshold yielded 1960 inshore and 1455 offshore patches.
+The computed distances are included to support user‑defined splits.